Beyond hypergraph acyclicity: limits of tractability for pseudo-Boolean optimization: Tractability beyond hypergraph acyclicity for pseudo-Boolean optimization

-The next theorem provides a polynomial-size extended formulation for the pseudo-Boolean polytope of a special type of signed hypergraphs, which we refer to as ``pointed.''
+The second result provides a polynomial-size extended formulation for the pseudo-Boolean polytope of a special type of signed hypergraphs, which we refer to as ``pointed.''
 Consider a signed hypergraph $H=(V,S)$ and let $v \in V$ be a nest point of $H$.
-Denote by $S_v$ the set of all signed edges in $S$ containing $v$.
-Define $P_v:=\{s-v: s \in S_v, |s|\geq 3\}$.
+Denote by $S_v$ the set of all signed edges $s \in S$ such that $v \in e_s$.
+Define $P_v:=\{s-v: s \in S_v, |e_s|\geq 3\}$.
 We say that $H$ is \emph{pointed} at $v$ (or is a \emph{pointed signed hypergraph}) if $V$ coincides with the underlying edge of the signed edge of maximum cardinality in $S_v$ and $S = S_v \cup P_v$.

 \begin{theorem}[Theorem~2 in~\cite{dPKha23}] Let $H=(V,S)$ be a pointed signed hypergraph.
 Then the pseudo-Boolean polytope $\PBP(H)$ has a polynomial-size extended formulation with at most $2|V|(|S|+1)$ variables and at most $4(|S|(|V|-2)+|V|)$ inequalities.
 Moreover, all coefficients and right-hand side constants in the system defining $\PBP(H)$ are $0,\pm 1$. \end{theorem}